Candy Cane Chocolate Chip Cookies

 Cookie Dough as a Christmas Gift?

 Yes, this dough makes a great gift.
 I make the dough and give it to a few friends who don’t have the time to bake a whole recipe.
-These cookies can make while you are setting the table for dinner or wrapping a few Christmas presents.
+These cookies can be made while you are setting the table for dinner or wrapping a few Christmas presents.

 Tips For Making These Cookies